-Trainees and fellows may receive stipends for up to 60 calendar days (equivalent to 8 work weeks) of parental leave per year for the adoption or the birth of a child when those in comparable training positions at the grantee organization have access to this level of paid leave for this purpose.
+Trainees and fellows may receive stipends for up to 60 calendar days (equivalent to 8 work weeks) of parental leave per year for the adoption or the birth of a child.
 Either parent is eligible for parental leave.
-The use of parental leave must be approved by the training program director.
-For more information, see policy notice NOT-OD-08-064 and the NRSA leave section of the Grants Policy Statement.
+The NRSA trainee or fellow is required to provide advance notice to their grantee institution and their supervisor according to their institution’s policy, and the use of parental leave must be approved by the training program director.
+For more information, see policy notice

 Career Development Awards

 Awardees may request adjustments to their appointment status or percent effort for personal or family situations such as parental leave, child care, elder care, medical conditions, or a disability.
 For example, awardees may request to reduce their appointment to less than full-time (but not less than three-quarter time) for a period not to exceed 12 continuous months during the award project period.
 For more information, see policy notice NOT-OD-09-036 and the applicable leave policies in the Grants Policy Statement.

 Providing Opportunities to Describe Delays in Scientific Productivity